Thomas & Friends series 3: Stories

-The series was a combination of episodes derived from The Railway Series, stories in the Thomas the Tank Engine & Friends magazines (written by Andrew Brenner, the show's head writer from 2013 to 2018) (uncredited), and a couple of original stories by Allcroft and Mitton.
+The series was a combination of episodes derived from The Railway Series, stories in the Thomas the Tank Engine & Friends magazines (written by an uncredited Andrew Brenner, who would later become the show's head writer from 2013 to 2018), and a couple of original stories by Allcroft and Mitton.
 One of the primary reasons for diverging from the original books was that many of the stories not yet used featured large numbers of new characters, which would be expensive to produce.
 Another was that the producers wanted more stories about Thomas, the nominal main character.
-Awdry complained that the new stories would be unrealistic (see Henry the Green Engine for more details).
+Awdry complained that the new stories would be unrealistic.

+Awdry's complaints were directed at two aspects of the episode "Henry's Forest" in particular.
+One was that it was unrealistic to have a railway running through a forest, and that sparks from an engine's funnel could cause a wildfire.
+Britt Allcroft countered this aspect by claiming that she had seen a number of lines do the same thing.

+The other aspect was that Henry stops to admire the view without alerting the signalman, which was in direct contravention of British Railways' Rule 55.
+This, Awdry argued, would never be allowed to happen in real life, and would be highly unsafe.